Phone Number▒▒▒▒▒▒▒▒ 31

 That concludes REYKJANES.

-to Thingvellir (must see, Unesco Natioanl park and the first parliament in the world) –from there drive through Lyngdalsheiði to Laugavatn - then GEYSIR which erupts every 10min or so - then GULLFOSS beautiful waterfall (must see both of these) -
+The detour is called "The Golden Circle".
+It takes you to Thingvellir (must see, UNESCO National park and the first parliament in the world) –from there drive through Lyngdalsheiði to Laugavatn - then GEYSIR (one of the fountain geysers there Strokkur erupts every 10min or so) - then GULLFOSS which is a beautiful waterfall (must see both of these).

-then from Gullfoss back down to the shore for example through Selfoss, from there continue to the following:
+Then from Gullfoss drive back down to the shore for example through Selfoss, from there continue to the round-trip:

 Start SOUTH ICELAND

-Seljalandsfoss, Skogafoss, Thorsmork and Westman Islands - must see all of these, the first two are waterfalls, Þórsmörk is one of my favorite places beautiful landscape you can stay in a cabin in Básar for example or Langidalur.
-There is problem getting all the way over there though unless you have a Jeep or take a bus or get a lift. Þórsmörk (Eyjafjallajökull) is also the home to the famous volcanic eruption of 2010 which stopped all air traffic in large parts of Europe.
-Close by is Westman Island, quite beautiful in my opinion, in 1974 they had a volcano erupt and the whole village had to evacuate in an instant but nobody got hurt.
+Seljalandsfoss, Skogafoss, Thorsmork and Westman Islands - must see all of these, the first two are waterfalls, Thorsmork is one of my favorite places with beautiful landscape.
+You can stay in a cabin in Básar or Langidalur as an example (through Ferdafelagid or Utivist tour companies).
+But note there is problem getting all the way to Thorsmork unless you have a big wheel jeep, take a bus or get a lift.
+There are big rivers to cross.
+Thorsmork is a home to Eyjafjallajökull the famous volcanic eruption of 2010 which stopped all air traffic in large parts of Europe.
+Close by Thorsmork is Westman Island, quite a picturesque and interesting place in my opinion.
+In 1974 they had a volcano erupt and the whole village had to evacuate in an instant but nobody got hurt.
 You take a ferry to get there.

-(The other inland tour you could do is book a trip from Myvatn in the north to Herdubreid area and Viti (I haven't done that myself)).
+The other inland DETOUR you could do is book a trip from Myvatn in the north of Iceland and go to Herdubreid area and Viti (I haven't done this trip but many like it).

-But on with the roundtrip.
+But on with the ROUND-TRIP.
 Assuming you just finished the Landmannalaugar detour you will now end up somewhere on the shore again.
-Continue driving east, places on the way could be Kirkjubaejarklaustur (should have good camping).
-Then Vik i Myrdal which has Reynisfjara, Reynisdrangar and Dyrholaey all quite nice and does not take long to see.
+Continue driving east.
+Places to stop on the way could be Kirkjubaejarklaustur (they should have good camping).
+Then Vik i Myrdal which has Reynisfjara, Reynisdrangar and Dyrholaey.
+These are all quite nice and it does not take that long to see them.

 Then drive to Skaftafell.
 They have good camping.
-Must do a walk from the camping ground towards the glacier Skaftafellsjokull, you should be able to hear it move once you are there, not so long walk.
-Then close by is Jokulsarlon one of icelands most famous places with big glaciers floating around, James Bond was filmed there once.
+Must do a walk from the camping ground towards the glacier Skaftafellsjokull, you should be able to hear the glacier move once you are there, it's not a very long walk.
+Then close by Skaftarfell is Jokulsarlon one of Iceland's most famous places with big glaciers floating around.
+James Bond was filmed there once.

 That concludes SOUTH ICELAND.

-After that you drive towards the East Fjords.
-Höfn í Hornafirði, Egilsstaðir, Hallormsstaðarskógur, Atlavík are all good places to see.
-Also some of the villages in the fjords such as Seydisfjordur where Norræna ferry stops (you can take your car from mainland Europe, rental cars are very expensive in Iceland)
+Then drive towards the East Fjords.
+Höfn í Hornafirði, Egilsstaðir, Hallormsstaðarskógur and Atlavík are all good places to see.
+Also some of the villages in the fjords such as Seydisfjordur where Norræna ferry stops.
+You can bring your car from mainland Europe, rental cars are very expensive in Iceland.